10 Highest-Paying Jobs in Australia Right Now

 6. Cloud Engineer

 A cloud engineer can actually be divided into different roles, ranging from cloud software engineer and cloud security engineer, to cloud network and cloud systems engineer.
-For those who are interested in such a career, they can choose to take programmes such as computer science, engineering or other relevant fields.
+For those who are interested in such a career, they can choose to take programmes such as computer science or computer engineering or other relevant fields.

 5. Analytics Manager

 The role of an analytics manager is to help guide a team of analysts and data scientists towards achieving their objectives and goals.
-As you would’ve realised by now, data-related jobs – or the ability to manipulate and understand data – is a highly sought-after skill right now.
+As you would’ve realised by now, data-related jobs – or the ability to manipulate and understand data – is a highly sought-after skill these days.
 Relevant degrees include computer science, security applications and applied systems analysis.

 4. IT Security Architect